 The Importance of Resilience

 As a result, people find themselves constantly multitasking, chronically distracted, and pulled in too many different directions.
 If you want to stay at the top of your game in life and in work, it is imperative that you learn how to successfully navigate your way through the tough times.

 In a study sponsored by Nationwide and Vodafone, nearly 100 percent of participants cited resilience as a factor in job success.
 Numbers don’t lie.
-Resilience is the secret to success.
+Why resilience is important is proven from this study: it results in success.

 1. Transform Failure Into Success

 In my experience, the road to success is paved with a lot of failure.
 It’s a normal part of life.
 You cannot build resilience unless you are willing to fail.

 Those who lack the ability to bounce back from adversity end up internalizing failure and inevitably giving up altogether.
 If you can relate to this way of thinking, it’s important to understand that failure is an event.
 It does not define who you are as a person.

 Research shows that when you try, fail, try again, and ultimately succeed, you get a nice kick from your dopaminergic reward system.
 This is what gives you the momentum that you need when adversity hits you like a ton of bricks.

 Failure is merely a stepping stone that everyone goes through on their path to greatness.
 You’ve got to ask yourself if you are willing to take bold risks in order to become the person you’ve always desired to be.

 2. Develop an Internal Locus of Control